Adobe-Marketing-Cloud/reactor-user-docs/extension-reference/mobile/analytics/internal-hits-for-adobe-analytics.md

-# Internal Events for Adobe Analytics
+# Internal Hits for Adobe Analytics

-In addition to the Analytics hits that are sent as a result of the track call, the Adobe Cloud Platform SDKs also tracks some internal events that are based on the communication with other modules.
+In addition to the Analytics hits that are sent as a result of the track call, the Adobe Cloud Platform SDKs also tracks some internal hits that are based on the communication with other extensions.

-Here is a list of the events by module:
+Here is a list of the hits by extension:

-## Lifecycle Module
+## Lifecycle Extension

-Here are the Analytics events in the Lifecycle module:
+Here are the Analytics hits in the Lifecycle extension:

-### Install Event
+### Install Hit

 The SDK tracks the application install details when lifecycle is enabled.
 These details include the install date and the daily engaged/monthly engaged user badges.

-### Launch Event
+### Launch Hit

 The SDK tracks every new launch of the application when lifecycle is enabled.